gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 \subsection{Nonlinear time-dependent heat conduction}

 A 2D parameterized nonlinear time-dependent heat conduction problem is considered

 where $\mathbf{n}$ denotes the unit normal vector.
 Eq. (\ref{eq.heat_conduction}b) is a natural insulating boundary condition.
-The coefficients $\kappa=0.5$ and $\alpha=0.1$ are adopted in the following examples.
+The coefficients $\kappa=0.5$ and $\alpha=0.01$ are adopted in the following examples.
 The initial condition is parameterized as

-where $\boldsymbol{\mu} = \{a, w\}$ denotes the paraemeters of the initial condition.
+where $\boldsymbol{\mu} = \{a, w\}$ denotes the \RA{parameters} of the initial condition.
 The spatial domain is discretized by first-order square finite elements constructed on a uniform grid of $33 \times 33$ discrete points.
 The implicit backward Euler time integrator with a uniform time step of $\Delta t = 0.005$ is employed.
-The conductivity coefficient is computed by linearizing the problem with the temperature field from the previous time step. \XH{The solution fields at different time steps for the parameter case $(w=4, a=1)$ are shown in Fig. \ref{fig.heat_snapshot}.}
+The conductivity coefficient is computed by linearizing the problem with the temperature field from the previous time step. \RB{Some solution snapshots are shown in \ref{appendix:heat:snapshot}.} \RA{Apart from the parameterization of the initial condition, the effectiveness of gLaSDI on the parameterization of the governing equations \eqref{eq.heat_conduction} is also demonstrated in \ref{appendix:heat:pde_parameterization}.}

-\subsubsection{Case 1\YC{: Comparison between gLaSDI and LaSDI}}
+\subsubsection{Case 1: Comparison between gLaSDI and LaSDI}

 In the first test, a parameter space $\mathcal{D}^h$ is constituted by the parameters of the initial condition, including the $w \in [4.0, 4.3]$ and $a \in [1.0, 1.4]$, each with 21 evenly distributed discrete points in the respective parameter range.
 The autoencoder with an architecture of 1,089-100-3 and quadratic DI models are considered.
 The gLaSDI training is performed until the total number of sampled parameter points reaches 25.
 A LaSDI model with the same architecture of the autoencoder and DI models is trained using 25 predefined training parameter points uniformly distributed in a $5 \times 5$ grid in the parameter space.
 The performances of gLaSDI and LaSDI are compared and discussed.